Marlins’ Sandy Alcantara throws MLB-most 3rd complete game

 ROSTER MOVES

-The Marlins activated Cooper from the injured list while the Reds recalled SS José Barrero from Triple-A Louisville.
+The Marlins activated Cooper from the injured list while the Reds recalled SS Jose Barrero from Triple-A Louisville.
+With his call-up Wednesday, Barrero became the 31st Cuban player to appear for a major league team this season, surpassing the previous high in the history of the Caribbean nation.

+”I’m extremely honored to become the 31st and also very fortunate to represent our country in the major leagues,” Barrero said in Spanish.

 TRAINER’S ROOM